 We went on a weekend morning and it was already full of families even though we arrived shortly after opening.
 It was easy to find and well-marked–always a plus!
-There is an entrance fee and a camera fee, which I found odd as you’re mostly taking pictures of your family.
+There is an entrance fee and a camera fee (but only for real cameras, not phones), which I found odd as you’re mostly taking pictures of your family.
 Security was fairly tight as well.
 All reminders that we’re not in Kansas anymore (not that we ever actually WERE in Kansas).
 Kids can bring in scooters and small bikes, but they don’t allow balls.
 Ours was actually confiscated, though we did get it back when we left.
 Most parks here we’re discovering don’t allow things like balls.
 I guess it’s to prevent people bothering others?

 Anyway, it was a fairly hot morning so our focus was getting a quick overview of the park and playing on the playgrounds some.
 There are three playgrounds.
-The first one (if you head counterclockwise like we did) is the smallest.
+The first one (if you head counterclockwise like we did from the first entrance) is the smallest.
 It had some fun spinning contraptions the kids loved.
 Plus some cool slides that were anything but cool in the heat as they were made from metal.
 We didn’t spend much time there before heading on to the next playground that was definitely the most popular.

 This one, the Lotus Playground, was bigger and had a ton of climbing and swinging items.
 Most things weren’t great for DS as he was too little to climb them despite his best efforts.
 But they did have baby swings and he liked the little house under a playset.
 We also found a shady spot for a snack, which both kids always enjoy.
 DD4 loved all the climbing things and any kid who is energetic or a big climber is sure to adore them.
 It also all looked very safe and well planned.